 GST comprises of the following levies:

-d.
-Integrated Tax] on inter-state supply of goods or services or both.
-In case of import of goods also, the present levy of Countervailing Duty (CVD) and Special Additional Duty (SAD) would be replaced by integrated tax.
+d) Integrated Goods and Services Tax (IGST)[also known as Integrated Tax] on inter-state supply of goods or services or both.
+In case of import of goods also the present levy of Countervailing Duty (CVD) and Special Additional Duty (SAD) would be replaced by Integrated tax.

 Some of the technical aspects of the scheme of Input Tax Credit are as under: